Considerations for Antiretroviral Use in Special Patient Populations

 Panel's Recommendations for Women with HIV

-- Antiretroviral therapy (ART) is recommended for all persons living with HIV to improve their health and to reduce the risk of HIV transmission to sex partners without HIV (AI).
+- Antiretroviral therapy (ART) is recommended for all persons living with HIV to improve their health and to reduce the risk of HIV transmission to sexual partners without HIV (AI).

-- When prescribing antiretroviral (ARV) drugs, clinicians should take into account that some ARV drugs have significant pharmacokinetic (PK) interactions with hormonal contraceptives; an alternative or additional effective contraceptive method to prevent unplanned pregnancy is recommended (AIII).
-Switching to an ARV drug without interactions with hormonal contraceptives may also be considered (BIII).
+- When prescribing antiretroviral (ARV) drugs, clinicians should take into account that some ARV drugs have significant pharmacokinetic (PK) interactions with hormonal contraceptives; an alternative or additional effective contraceptive method is recommended to prevent unplanned pregnancy (AIII).
+Switching to an ARV drug that does not have interactions with hormonal contraceptives may also be considered (BIII).

 - A pregnancy test should be performed for those of childbearing potential prior to initiation of ART (AIII).

-- Providers should discuss the potential risks and benefits of DTG with individuals of childbearing potential and provide appropriate counseling so that the individual can make an informed decision.
-For those who are sexually active and not using effective contraception, choosing an alternative to DTG is recommended.
-For those who are using effective contraception, use of a DTG-based regimen is reasonable after discussing the risks and benefits with the individual.
+- Providers should discuss the potential risks and benefits of using DTG with individuals of childbearing potential and provide appropriate counseling so that individuals can make informed decisions.

-- In a patient with multidrug-resistant HIV who has no alternatives to DTG, the decision of whether to use DTG should be made after careful consideration of the risk of NTDs in the infant if pregnancy occurs while a patient is taking DTG, and the risks of persistent viremia in the patient and potential HIV transmission to the fetus if pregnancy occurs while the patient is not on effective ART.
+- In a patient with multidrug-resistant HIV who has no alternatives to DTG, the decision of whether to use DTG should be made after carefully considering the risk of NTDs in the infant if pregnancy occurs while a patient is taking DTG, and the risks of persistent viremia in the patient and potential HIV transmission to the fetus if pregnancy occurs while the patient is not on effective ART.

 - During pregnancy, an additional goal of ART is to maintain a viral load below the limit of detection throughout pregnancy to reduce the risk of transmission to the fetus and newborn (AI).